-A fourth idea that warrants further attention pertains to the distinction between (a) total level of familiarity and (b) temporal suffusion of familiarity.
+A fourth idea that warrants further attention pertains to the distinction between total level of familiarity and temporal suffusion of familiarity.
 Whereas the total level taps lifetime familiarity with the target person regardless of when the relevant exposure took place, the temporal suffusion taps the amount of familiarity in a given time span.
-Consider the case of a 22 year-old university student named Samantha who has known Maureen for 10 years and has spent 5,000 hours with her (500 per year), and has known Rachel for one year and has spent 1,000 hours with her: Samantha's total level of familiarity is higher with Maureen than with Rachel (e.g., 5,000 hours vs. 1,000 hours), but her current temporal suffusion of familiarity is higher with Rachel than with Maureen (e.g., 500 hours vs. 1000 hours over the past year).
+Consider the case of a 22 year-old university student named Samantha who has known Maureen for 10 years and has spent 5,000 hr with her (500 per year) and has known Rachel for 1 year and has spent 1,000 hr with her: Samantha's total level of familiarity is higher with Maureen than with Rachel (e.g., 5,000 hr vs. 1,000 hr), but her current temporal suffusion of familiarity is higher with Rachel than with Maureen (e.g., 500 hr vs. 1,000 hr over the past year).
 Future research is required to determine whether the total level or the temporal suffusion of familiarity is the stronger predictor of attraction.
 One intriguing possibility is that these two measures differentially influence attraction under different circumstances.
 For example, perhaps total level is the more important predictor of attraction when the individual is experiencing psychological distress, whereas temporal suffusion is the more important measure when the individual is seeking to celebrate a recent success.